TheOdinProject/curriculum/javascript/computer_science/project_binary_search_trees.md

 #### Pitfall with checking balance

 A common mistake is only checking the height difference between the root's left and right children.
-That is not enough — you must check the balance condition recursively at every node.
+That is not enough — you must check the balance condition for every node.

 </div>